Introduction

 Collaboration

 While working on the website, I needed to collaborate with an external agency responsible for developing the mobile application.
 It was crucial to co-ordinate with the agency as both the website and app required an identical map feature.
-The main focus areas for map development included the overall design and functionality.

 Collaborating with an external agency presented its own set of challenges.
 There were instances where not all the files were shared with me, resulting in misalignment of designs when the team reconnected.
 To prevent this from happening again, we created a centralised file that documented all the UI elements to be used in the project.
 This ensured better co-ordination and consistency among the team members.